Kiyogitpy/Dota2Gsi/README.md

 3. Install the required Python packages: `pip install -r requirements.txt`
 6. Run the script: `python main.py`

+Or use the release and just run the main.exe

 ## Usage

-- After launching the script, press 'F21' to start the Roshan respawn timer.
-Press 'F21' again to reset the timer if it's already running.
+- After launching the script, "home" is the keybind to make the ui visible or hide it, by default f21 is the key for roshan timer.
 - The timer will count down, changing colors as it progresses.
 - When the countdown reaches zero, an audio alert will play, and the overlay will disappear.
 - Press 'Page Down' to stop the script.
 An audio alert will play upon termination.
 - Press 'F22' to send the current Roshan time to chat.
-- Press 'Page Up' to mute all sounds.
+- Press 'M' to mute all sounds.

 ## License